-There’s lots of articles on spotting and combating burnout on Hunted.
+There’s a load of articles on spotting and combating burnout on Hunted.
 Because we know how hard recruitment can be.
 And having a wobble in this job comes with real consequences.

 Staying motivated through the peaks is easy.
 It’s the troughs that drag you down.
-And often, keeping fired up’s what gets you through them.
+And often, staying fired up’s what gets you through them.

 It’s why being “self motivated” is listed as a desirable trait on practically every recruitment job spec.

-For what it’s worth, disappearing enthusiasm’s normal and happens to everyone.
+For what it’s worth, disappearing enthusiasm’s normal and it happens to everyone.

 You’ll watch an inspiring video or read some empowering words and think you’ve stumbled onto the most profound lesson in the history of the world.
 You assume you’ll change, immediately and profoundly, for the better.

 And then after a few weeks, days, hours, you’re back bashing your head through the desk.

 Because motivation needs topping up.
 Constantly.
 Usually daily.
 And doing so can keep you from burning out in the long run.